How Long Does It Take, What Degree Do You Need, and More

-1 common question that we always get is what major or degree do I need to become A Philosophy and Religion Prof or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Philosophy and Religion Professors or what courses do I need to take.

-We did a survey to ask other Philosophy and Religion Profs what did they major in college or university and here are the most popular majors that came up.
+We also asked Philosophy and Religion Professors what did they major in college or university and here are the top 5 most popular majors that came up.

 Philosophy and Religion Teachers, Postsecondary who work for 4-year colleges and universities are most often required to have a doctoral degree in their field.
 However, a master’s degree may be enough for some postsecondary teachers at community colleges.